coralogix/workshops/docs/otel/ebpf/index.md

 ## Requirements
 Prerequisites [here](https://coralogix.github.io/workshops/prereqs/)
 eBPF in this context only runs on Kubernetes with modern Linux kernel based containers.
+Note that eBPF integration is currently in a beta state and is subject to change.

 ## Official Documentation [here](https://coralogix.com/docs/user-guides/apm/getting-started/ebpf-for-apm/)
 Please read the [official documentation](https://coralogix.com/docs/user-guides/apm/getting-started/ebpf-for-apm/) thoroughly before proceeding.
 There are many combinations possible with eBPF installation and this workshop only showcases one of them.